Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 I think that's great.

-I guess I'm more just concerned about down the future, how it's going to work and maybe how using AI so much and getting businesses and people basically addicted to it or relying on it so heavily.
+I guess I'm more just concerned about down the future, how it's going to work, and maybe how using AI so much and getting businesses and people basically addicted to it or relying on it so heavily.

 In this case, it gets integrated into the business.

-perhaps will riot, not riot, but like revolt against these regulations, which I'm skeptical on regulations, how that works, because they've been, they've been.
+And then something happens down the road and they try to pass regulations and it's going to be a big thing of like people perhaps will riot, not riot, but like revolt against these regulations, which I'm skeptical on regulations, how that works, because they've been married to AI basically in their companies.

-married to AI basically in their companies and I do see a future where we're gonna have these big conversations these big fights in politics about what we're allowed to do with AI because some people have been abusing it like the scammers you're saying and It's gonna be like another two-way debate, but with AI I don't know like how do you guys feel about regulation?
+And I do see a future where we're going to have these big conversations, these big fights in politics about what we're allowed to do with AI because some people have been abusing it, like the scammers you're saying.

-So, and that's, that's, I think, for me, the most important thing is to at least make people aware and activate some sense of will and agency to put up cultural barriers so your kid doesn't become an AI symbiote.
+So that's, I think, for me, the most important thing is to at least make people aware and activate some sense of will and agency to put up cultural barriers so your kid doesn't become an AI symbiote.

 Well, that's something that I think that people have learned just from social media.

-And so people are seeing the negative consequences and seeing bad things that can happen for their kids, or at least the smart people are noticing it, and they're not allowing their children to have, you know, screens all the time.
+And so people are seeing the negative consequences and seeing bad things that can happen for their kids, or at least the smart people are noticing it.

-I think that there needs to be more emphasis put on informing people of how bad that is for children, but that kind of Like you're saying, that kind of agency, that kind of discretion by parents is what really will prevent people from getting into this situation in the first place.
+But that kind of, like you're saying, that kind of agency, that kind of discretion by parents is what really will prevent people from getting into this situation in the first place.

 And so I had a lot of learning how to function in the real world by myself as a kid.